2023 Djerba synagogue shooting: Domestic

 In the days following the attack, President Kais Saied described it as a "criminal" act aimed to create division and harm the tourism sector rather than terrorism.
 Officials gave few details beyond identifying the assailant and calling the assault premeditated.
 According to historian Habib Kazdaghli, the government "didn’t know how to respond" because "the attack targeted Jewish people and ... took place at El Ghriba."
-Hamza Meddeb of the Carnegie Middle East Centre noted that acknowledging antisemitism would raise uncomfortable questions about the attacker's position as a police officer and wider societal attitudes, while Grzegorz Kapuscinski of Oxford Brookes University suggested that concerns for the country’s image as a safe destination could explain the government’s framing of the attack.
+Hamza Meddeb of the Carnegie Middle East Centre noted that acknowledging antisemitism would raise uncomfortable questions about the attacker's position as a police officer and wider societal attitudes, while Grzegorz Kapuscinski of Oxford Brookes University suggested that concerns for the country's image as a safe destination could explain the government's framing of the attack.

 Authorities worked quickly to reassure tourists about the country's safety.
 Security around religious sites, including synagogues, was heightened.
 On May 13, Saied denied the attack being driven by antisemitism, defended laws protecting Jewish rights, and cited his family's history of aiding Tunisian Jews.
 He criticized double standards in addressing the Palestinian issue and labeled accusations of antisemitism as distortions of history, accusing conspirators against the state.
 On May 17, Saied met religious leaders from various faiths, including the chief rabbi, Christian archbishop, and Muslim mufti, and assured safety for places of worship.

 The Ministry of the Interior launched an investigation to determine the motive behind the attack.
 As the incident occurred at a religious event and at a location of significance to the Jewish community, some observers, including several prominent Tunisian Jewish expats, speculated that the shooter may have been specifically targeting the island's Jewish community.
 Tunisian authorities acknowledge that the suspect had the intention to harm as many people as possible.

 The Jewish community in Djerba condemned the decision of Tunisian authorities to move the bodies of the two Jewish civilians killed to Tunis for an autopsy.
 The victims' families and relatives protested outside the hospital where the bodies were transferred, stating that they were not allowed to honor their traditions by reciting verses from the Torah in respect of those killed.
 The incident caused unrest among the Tunisian Jewish community, with a few expressing frustration and hopelessness about staying in the country.
 Concerns were also raised about the future of the Jewish pilgrimage.

+On 16 February 2026, five people, including Khazri's fiancée and sister, were sentenced to up to 15 years' imprisonment on charges of involvement in the attack.